 GRP2614 – A flagship model of the series, this devices comes equipped with dual LCD screens, dual gigabit ports, PoE, WiFi, and Bluetooth capabilities.
 The second LCD on the phone creates an easy-to-use and vibrant digital BLF/speed dial display.
 This device can be compared to the lower models of the GXP2100 series, supporting additional features such as WiFi and digital BLF display.

-GRP2615 – Finally, the GRP2615 represents the higher end model of the initial series.
-It can support up to a staggering 16 lines with a 4.3 inch display, dual gigabit support, PoE, WiFi, and compatibility with our new digital extension module.
-This device sits above the GXP2100 series as our most powerful IP phone.
+GRP2615 – This phone represents one of the higher end models of the initial GRP series.
+It can support up to 5 SIP accounts with a 4.3 inch display, dual gigabit support, PoE, WiFi, and compatibility with our new digital extension module.
+This device sits above the GXP2100 series.

 Q: How does the GRP series help ITSPs and enterprises with mass deployments?
 What features give them an advantage?